40 years in the making: Five lives changed by China's reforms | The Japan Times

 He has tried unsuccessfully to “turn himself in” to Chinese embassies in Japan and the United States and authorities in Hong Kong, but was ignored by Chinese officials.

-Unable to return home, Wu’er tried twice to run for a seat in the Taiwan legislature.
+Unable to return home, Wu’er tried twice to run for a seat in the Taiwan legislature without success.

 Meanwhile, the Chinese Communist Party remains firmly in control under President Xi Jinping, China’s most powerful leader since Mao Zedong, and civil liberties have been further tightened in recent years.